nagwww/aws-s3-book/README.md

 S3 is used to store your data on internet.
 In layman terms

-* Imagine like a Folder in your C drive.
+* Imagine  a Folder in your C drive.
 Just that the Folder is present on internet.
-* Imagine like a Directory on your UNIX/UBUNTU server, just that the directory is on internet.
+* Imagine a Directory on your UNIX/UBUNTU server, just that the directory is on internet.

   ?![](/assets/s31.jpg)

 * You can store your personal files \( Photos, videos, documents \).
-Why buy an external hard drive you can as well use S3

 * Database administrators can use it to store the RMAN Backups